Medical Policy: 06.01.31

 - To assess fat and lean mass in patients with risk factors associated with sarcopenia, ie, with muscle weakness or poor physical functioning.

 The U.S. Preventative Services Task Force (USPSTF) does not recommend DXA for body compositions analysis.
 In 2012, USPSTF recommended screening all adults for obesity with BMI.
 Its 2010 recommendation on obesity in children and adolescents recommends screening all children older than 6 years old using BMI.

-Whole body dual x-ray absorptiometry (DEXA/DXA) for body composition testing is considered investigational.
+Whole body dual x-ray absorptiometry (DXA) and whole body bioelectrical impedance analysis (BIA) for body composition studies/assessment is considered investigational for all indications.

-Based on the peer reviewed medical literature there is insufficient evidence to support the use of whole body DEXA/DXA for the purpose of determining body composition.
-It is unclear how information body composition could be used in the active medical management of the patient to alter treatment decisions or improve health outcomes.
+Based on the peer reviewed medical literature there is insufficient evidence to support the use of whole body DXA and whole body bioelectrical impedance analysis (BIA) for the purpose of determining body composition.
+It is unclear how information regarding body composition could be used in the active medical management of the patient to alter treatment decisions or improve health outcomes.
 Well-designed studies evaluating the diagnostic accuracy and clinical utility of this testing are lacking.
-The technique is considered investigational.
+Therefore, these techniques are considered investigational.